Gasta88/data_warehouse/README.md

 ## How to run the project

+1. Fill out the missing information from the `dwh.cfg` file.
+2. Run `create_cluster.py` to create the necessary infrastructure on AWS.
-1. On console run `python create_tables.py`.
+3. On console run `python create_tables.py`.
 Database and empty tables should be ready.
-2. After that run `python etl.py` to populate the tables with song and log data.
+4. After that run `python etl.py` to populate the tables with song and log data.
+5. To clean up the infrastructure, run `create_cluster.py --delete`.

 ## Query examples